nafizjiwa/REACT-REDUX-Complex-State/README.md

       const store = createStore(combineReducers(reducers))

 ## PASSING STORE DATA THROUGH TOP LEVEL REACT COMPONENT
-- Keep React Component and Slice file's in the same folder.</br>
+- React Components and their Slice file's are kept in the same folder.</br>
+- DATA FLOW -- STORE --> App compnent --> Feature component

         |-- features/
                 |-- feature(1)Folder/
                     |-- feature(1)ReactComponent.js --- Renders Data
                     |-- feature(1)Slice.js   --- Manages Data
-- In Redux, DATA passes to feature Components via App.js as props are:</br>
+- In Redux, THE DATA passeD to feature Components via App.js as props are:</br>
             1.The Slices of state (state.sliceName) passed to component to render</br>
               - `<SliceNameComponent state.sliceName />`</br>
             2.The store.dispatch (uses actions to trigger state change)</br>
               - `<Component />` will dispatch setComponent() actions.</br>

-#### TO PASS CURRENT STATE AND ITS DISPATCH TO <App />: </br>
+#### TO PASS STORES CURRENT STATE AND ITS DISPATCH TO <App />: </br>
 ##### 1. In index.js file import the store
 - ./ means 'starting from the directory of this file...' "this file" = index.js.</br>